 Don't be too happy, too sad

-Answering the question of what patients with cardiovascular diseases should do, what diet and medication regimen to have a happy and healthy Tet holiday?, Associate Professor, Dr. Nguyen Thi Thu Hoai, Director of the National Heart Institute, Bach Mai Hospital shared some notes for cardiovascular patients during the Tet holiday of At Ty 2025.
+Answering the question of what patients with cardiovascular diseases should do, what diet and medication regimen to have a happy and healthy Tet holiday?, Associate Professor, Dr. Nguyen Thi Thu Hoai, Director of the National Heart Institute, Bach Mai Hospital, shared some notes for cardiovascular patients during the Tet holiday of At Ty 2025.

-With a diet, you should avoid foods high in saturated fat (fatty meat, fried foods), sugar (candy), and salt (pickles, fish sauce); Do not drink too much alcohol because it can cause high blood pressure and heart rhythm disturbances.
+With a diet, you should avoid foods high in saturated fat (fatty meat, fried foods), sugar (sweets), and salt (pickles, fish sauce); Do not drink too much alcohol because it can cause high blood pressure and heart rhythm disturbances.

 Cardiovascular patients need to avoid strong emotional states such as being too happy or too sad.
 Keep your mind relaxed and avoid anxiety and excessive stress because it can increase blood pressure or cause symptoms to recur.